 Surf fishing from the Atlantic Ocean beach is permitted, but the times vary by the season.
 During the summer (Memorial day through Labor day) you can fish from the ocean shore from 5 PM until 10 AM.

 There is a single group picnic area in the park.
 It is located at the far end of the parking area, close to the Merrimack River and not far from the Atlantic Ocean beach.
-The facilities include a covered pavilion, numerous large grilles, and enough room to host up to 200 people.
+The facilities are available, for a fee, by reservation.
+The facility includes a covered pavilion, numerous large grilles, and room to host up to 200 people.
 Restrooms are nearby and there is also a childrens playground in vicinity.
-To make a reservation you need to call the park (see the number below).
-The current price for reserving the picnic pavilion is $117.
-With your reservation you are allowed to use facilities from 8 A.M to 8 P.M.
+To make a reservation you will need to call the park (see the number below).
+With a reservation you are allowed to use facilities from 8 A.M to 8 P.M.

 In the same area there are also 10 individual picnic tables that are available on a first come first served basis.
 Next to each of these tables is a small barbeque grill.